civicmapper/peak-flow-calculator/README.md

 Three scripts run the Peak Flow Calculator:

-* *Peak Flow Calculator*: the basic implementation of the peak flow calculator logic.
+* *Peak Flow Calculator*: the basic implementation of the peak flow calculator logic
 * *Peak Flow Calculator - Interactive*: allows for pour points to be added interactively on the map, instead of from an existing layer
-* *Peak Flow Calculator using Pre-Calc'd Basins*: same as the basic implementation, but allows the user to additionally provide a watershed basin raster as input.
+* *Peak Flow Calculator using Pre-Calc'd Basins*: same as the basic implementation, but allows the user to additionally provide a watershed basin raster as input

 ### Via CLI

+You can run the toolbox outside of ArcGIS Pro from the command line, as long as ArcGIS Pro is installed/licensed on your machine.

-The CLI uses Python Click. *Currently*, the CLI exposes a few, slightly different versions of the tools described above:
+*Currently*, the CLI exposes a few, slightly different versions of the tools described above:

 * *Peak-Flow Calculator "Lite"*.
 Same as the basic implementation available in ArcToolbox tool above.
 * *Peak-Flow Calculator "Full"*: an implementation of the peak flow calculator logic that automatically calculates flow direction and slope inputs from a DEM at run-time.